istadem2077/simg2new-dat-br/README.md

     brotli
     img2sdat(will be downloaded automatically if not found)

-Place this script near in same directory with system.img(preferably clear directory, with system.img only) and run the script.
+Clone repo, place system.img and boot.img near script and run script as sudo, it will do everything on its own.

 This script also includes notch patching, so if you have it, and want to apply patches, make sure that modifications are compatible with your phone!
 You can also comment out the part with patching.
 If you want you can create pull request with your own patches!